Menu

 Before you begin

-• You must have an existing OpenTelemetry Collector configuration.
+• You must have an OpenTelemetry Collector configuration.

 • You must have a set of OpenTelemetry Collector applications ready to push telemetry data to Alloy.